The M.S. in Finance program application deadlines is July 1 for the following Fall semester.

 All three references must be former or current supervisors or professors.
 Nebraska will contact your references only if the committee deems it necessary.
 You do not need to include letters of recommendations.

-All applicants are required to submit a personal statement of 750 words or less through GAMES.
+All applicants are required to submit a personal statement of 750 words or less through the graduate application.
 The statement is evaluated on content, sentence structure and grammar.
 Your personal statement should include the following:

 - Briefly describe your past professional experience and relevant skills.